aioobe/aioobe.github.io/resume.md

 Honors and Awards
 -----------------
+**Best of Tutors.com 2020**:  Chosen as a Top 10 tutor at tutors.com.

 **30under30 Contest of 2014**: Selected as one of Swedens top 30 tech executors / top 10 developers under the age of 30.

 **The Dragon of Enlightenment**: Awarded for meritorious work in undergraduate education during 2011.